-With regards to the Critical Biodiversity Area (CBA) network, Map 5 shows that the proposed development footprint intrudes into an area mapped as degraded CBA: Forest.
-As discussed above, this area comprises an alien forest, dominated by black wattle and southern blue gum, and has virtually no merit to serve or function as a CBA.
-It is unlikely that this area was ever an indigenous forest or thicket.
+With regards to the biodiversity network, Map 5 shows that the proposed development footprint intrudes into an area mapped as degraded CBA2: Terrestrial.
+As discussed above, this area comprises an alien forest, dominated by black wattle and southern blue gum, and has currently little value to serve or function as a terrestrial CBA (critical biodiversity area).
 However, the indigenous forest which is located lower down in the valley should be protected and suitably buffered from the development by means of a fire belt, with the surrounding aliens cleared.
+A buffer width of 25-30 m is recommended to be determined by a fire safety specialist.
+The clearing of the aliens will serve to enhance its value as a mapped CBA.

-The CBA's in the larger area appear to coincide with the forest areas (whether alien or not), the Gwaing River itself, and remaining tracts of fynbos next to the Oubaai Golf Estate.
+The CBA's in the larger area appear to coincide with wooded areas (whether alien or not), the Gwaing River itself, and remaining tracts of fynbos next to the Oubaai Golf Estate.
 Ecological Support Areas (ESA's), which are associated with the main drainage courses, extend further along the drainage courses from the above CBA's.
 Only the tip of an ESA in the western corner of the site will be affected by the development.
 Allowance must be made on this side for drainage coming from the farm dam.
-It must be noted that all the ESA's in the area are significantly degraded or transformed, but still possibly function as drainage corridors.
+It must be noted that all the ESA's in the area are significantly degraded or transformed, but still function as drainage corridors.
 With the recommendations above, the impact of the proposed development on the biodiversity network is expected to be minimal.

 CBA's are areas that are required to meet biodiversity targets for species, ecosystems or ecological processes and infrastructure (Pool-Stanvliet et al. 2017).
 These are areas of high biodiversity and ecological value and need to be kept in a natural or near-natural state, with no further loss of habitat or species.
 Only low-impact, biodiversity-sensitive land uses are considered appropriate.
-ESA's are not essential for meeting biodiversity targets, but play an important role in supporting the functioning of protected areas and CBA's (Pool-Stanvliet et al. 2017).
+ESA's are not essential for meeting biodiversity targets, but play an important role in supporting the functioning of protected areas and CBA's (Pool-Stanvliet et al.

+2017).
 They include features such as regional climate adaptation corridors, water source and recharge areas, riparian habitat surrounding rivers or wetlands, and endangered vegetation.

-Map 5 Biodiversity network map (obtained from Cape Farm Mapper).
-The outlined area in blue represents the Plan HDB/C/204-1 development footprint, which is the larger of the two proposed footprints.
+Map 5 Biodiversity network map.
+The outlined area in red represents the Plan HDB/C/204-1 development footprint, which is the larger of the two proposed footprints.

-10 CONCLUSION
+10 CONCLUSION & RECOMMENDATIONS

 Due to the transformed state of the site (for both proposed development footprints), there will be no direct impact on biodiversity.
-No significant fynbos or forest elements remain on site, except for indigenous forest lower down in the small valley on the north-eastern side.
+No significant fynbos or forest elements remain on site, except for the indigenous forest lower down in the small valley on the north-eastern side.
 Although the proposed development encroaches onto a mapped CBA, it is not expected to impact on the CBA network significantly.
 The affected CBA comprises an alien forest dominated by black wattle and southern blue gum.
-It has little redeeming value and potential for rehabilitation is very slim.
+Unless the aliens are cleared its potential for rehabilitation is very slim.